ProfessionalWiki/AutomatedValues/README.md

 [Wikibase] extension that allows defining rules to automatically set labels or aliases based on Statement values.

 Automated Values has been created and is maintained by [Professional.Wiki].
-Initial development was funded by the Luxembourg Ministry of Culture.
+The Luxembourg Ministry of Culture funded initial development.

 - [Usage](#usage)
 - [Installation](#installation)